Warrant program – Columbus A/S issues new shares as a consequence of the exercise of warrants

 The new shares will be listed on Nasdaq Copenhagen after registration of the capital increase at the Danish Business Authority.
 The company will publish the updated Articles of Association when the capital increase has been registered by the Danish Business Authority.

-The capital increase and the cash settlement will have no impact on the announced expectations for 2021.
+The capital increase will have no impact on the announced expectations for 2021.

 Ib Kunøe Hans Henrik Thrane